 - You can also watch this helpful How to video on Kurzweil Read the Web tool.

 If you do not have a Kurzweil account and would like to use this tool, please email Mike Sauter email@example.com to request a login.
-If you experience problems with this tool please email Mike Sauter, or you can also schedule an online appointment.
+If you experience problems with this tool please email Mike Sauter.

-- Take live recordings or import audio from lectures, meetings, classroom activities, and brainstorming sessions.
-Audio Notetaker displays each phrase of speech as a colored chunk.
+- Take live recordings online or in class or import audio from lectures, meetings, classroom activities, and brainstorming sessions.

 - Add layers of meaning to your project with color, text, images, presentation slides, and PDF documents.
 You can do this while you record.

 - Transcribe or summarize your recording.Edit your project to ensure you have all the content you'll need for your final piece of work.

 - Access the Glean Skills Portal to learn more about using the program

 According to the Chancellor's Office, web pages must satisfy Priority One checkpoints of the Web Content Accessibility Guidelines and conform to the standards for accessibility under Section 508 of the Rehabilitative Act of 1973.